amortimer20/sehs-dev/src/pages/courses/python-fundamentals/activities/3-2-lists-while-loops.md

     soda_list.append(input("Add a soda to your list: ")) soda_number += 1

-i = 0 # Use i to access the array indexes dynamically
+i = 0 # Use i to access the list indexes dynamically

 # Show sodas in a list
 print("\nHere are your sodas:")

-# len(soda_list) returns the number of elements in the array
+# len(soda_list) returns the number of elements in the list
 while i < len(soda_list):
     print(f"- {soda_list[i]}")
     i += 1